dotnet/diagnostics/documentation/dotnet-trace-instructions.md

     Sets the size of the in-memory circular buffer in megabytes.
 Default 256 MB.

   -f, --format
     The format of the output trace file.
-This deafualts to "netperf" on Windows and "speedscope" on other OSes.
+This defaults to "netperf" on Windows and "speedscope" on other OSes.